The Canary (website): History

 According to editor-in-chief Kerry-Anne Mendoza, The Canary was created in October 2015 with five founding members in an attempt to "diversify the media".
 The website was funded by advertising and monthly contributions from around 1,500 supporters in August 2016.
 It published 9,000 articles in its first two years.
 According to Mendoza, a major factor motivating The Canary's founders was scepticism of the mainstream media, a scepticism that was shared by Jeremy Corbyn, the leader of the Labour Party.
 In his first address as Labour leader, he attacked pundits, arguing that they did not understanding the discontent among many ordinary British voters, and talked about the "power of social media".
 Following the 2017 United Kingdom general election, the BBC reported that websites "such as The Canary, The Skwawkbox, and Another Angry Voice are making a huge impact and earning a massive following" and such sites were considered to have contributed to sensationalist reporting of the election.

+After the 2017 general election, The Canary was targeted by the group Labour Together (LT), which wanted to "defeat Corbynism" and prevent any future Labour leader from following Corbyn's policies.
+LT used social media to encourage businesses which advertised on The Canary to remove their support of the website.
+As a result, The Canary 's readership fell and it was forced to restructure the newsroom.

 In September 2020, The Canary announced it would fund a new investigative unit staffed by two journalists for six months.
 In a statement, it said "A reader-funded investigative unit that is responsive to the requests and demands of The Canary readership is something people have asked us for since our inception.
 We believe this unit will be of value to our existing readers and attract new readers.
 We hope they will work with us to secure funding to continue the unit after the initial six months."
 Drew Rose, formerly director of operations, became editor-in-chief, replacing Bex Sumner.
 Rose said the site had survived the "decimation" of its advertising income and "politically-motivated attacks on our staff", and had shifted to a 95% reader-funded model.
 In July 2021, Mendoza stepped down as director and editor-at-large, handing over her shares in Canary Media Limited to colleagues.
 She was named as chief operating officer and Emily Apple as senior editor.